PF searches in São Gonçalo in operation against health deviations during pandemic

-The Federal Police, together with the Federal Comptroller General, launched Operation Lectus II, this morning (19), aimed at investigating the assembly of bid waivers, passive and active corruption and money laundering in the Municipality of São Gonçalo do Amarante, RN
+The Federal Police, together with the Office of the Comptroller General, launched Operation Lectus II, this morning (19), aimed at investigating the assembly of bid waivers, passive and active corruption and money laundering in the Municipality of São Gonçalo do Amarante, RN

 About 20 federal police officers, in addition to auditors from the Federal Comptroller General, are executing 4 search and seizure warrants in the municipalities of São Gonçalo do Amarante, Natal and Ouro Branco, orders issued by the 2nd Federal Court – Judiciary Section of Rio Grande do Norte.